tdurouchoux/dsview_vault/topics/Concept/Safe and Effective Systems.md

 type: Concept
 ---

-Guidelines ensuring that automated systems are developed and deployed safely and effectively, minimizing risks to individuals.
+Guidelines for the development and deployment of automated systems to ensure they are safe and effective for public use.